bukka/php-jsond/UPGRADE.md

   - https://bugs.php.net/bug.php?id=73254
 - Fixed segfault with throwing JsondSerializable
   - https://bugs.php.net/bug.php?id=73113
+- Fixed `JSON_PARTIAL_OUTPUT_ON_ERROR` resulting in JSON with null key
+  - PHP bug #68567
 - Escaped U+2028 and U+2029 when `JSOND_UNESCAPED_UNICODE` is supplied as `jsond_encode`
   options and added `JSOND_UNESCAPED_LINE_TERMINATORS` to restore the previous behaviour
 - Fixed behavior of `JsondSerializable` difference from `jsond_encode` when error
   - PHP bug #72069
-- Used serialize_precision instead of precision for encoding of double values
+- Used `serialize_precision` instead of precision for encoding of double values

 ## 1.4